Viktoriya Tomova: 2024: WTA 500 semifinal, top 50 & Olympics debuts

 At the WTA 500 Bad Homburg Open, Tomova qualified for the main draw and reached the round of 16 by defeating again Tatjana Maria in straight sets.
 She reached her second grass court quarterfinal and only second at the WTA 500 level, defeating Linda Nosková also in straight sets.
 She reached her first semifinal at the WTA 500 level with a win over Anna Blinkova in a tight match with a third-set tiebreak, saving five match points.
 She lost her semifinal match to Donna Vekić but reached the top 50, at world No. 48 in the singles rankings, on 1 July 2024.
 Seeded fifth at the Prague Open, she defeated the world No. 1 junior, 17-year old wildcard Renáta Jamrichová, saving three match points.
-She reached another WTA Tour quarterfinal defeating Jana Fett, also in straight sets, before losing to fourth seed and eventual champion Magda Linette in three sets.
-As a result, she reached a career-high ranking of World No. of 46 on 29 July 2024.
+She reached another WTA Tour quarterfinal defeating Jana Fett, also in straight sets, before losing to fourth seed and eventual champion, Magda Linette, in three sets.
+As a result, she reached a career-high ranking of world No. 46 on 29 July 2024.

 She recorded her first win at the Summer Olympics in Paris over another Polish player, Magdalena Fręch.

 At the newly upgraded WTA 500 Korea Open, she again defeated Tatjana Maria for the third time in the season, this time in three sets.
 She reached the quarterfinals with a win over Amanda Anisimova, after her retirement in the second set with Tomova leading 7–5, 4–1, but ultimately lost to Veronika Kudermetova.
 In doubles at the same tournament, she also reached the quarterfinals with her partner Makoto Ninomiya but lost to top seeds Chan Hao-ching and Kudermetova.

 On her debut at the China Open, Tomova defeated Lesia Tsurenko in straight sets, before losing to 15th seed Paula Badosa.

-Also on her debut at the WTA 1000 Wuhan Open, Tomova won against Ashlyn Krueger, saving four match points.
+Also on her debut at the WTA 1000 Wuhan Open, Tomova won against Ashlyn Krueger saving four match points.
 She was eliminated in the second round by fourth seed Coco Gauff.

 At the WTA 500 Pan Pacific Open, Tomova defeated defending champion Kudermetova in straight sets, avenging her quarterfinal defeat at the Korea Open a month earlier.
 She then lost to sixth seed Diana Shnaider.